Hotmoka/hotmoka/tutorial/Takamaka.md

 an always increasing amount of money to replace the current investor.
 However, this one never gets the previous investment back, plus the 10% award (at least).
-Coins keep flowing inside the `SimplePonzi` contract and remain stuck there, for ever.
+Coins keep flowing inside the `SimplePonzi` contract and remain stuck there, forever.
 The code needs an apparently simple change: just add a single line before the update of the new current investor.
-That line should send `amount` units of coin to `currentInvestor`, before it gets replaced:
+That line should send `amount` units of coin back to `currentInvestor`, before it gets replaced:

 ```java
 // document new investor